History of Nintendo: 1949–1966: Disney partnership and public listing

-In 1963, Nintendo Playing Card Co., Ltd. was renamed to simply "Nintendo" by Yamauchi.
-Nintendo started to begin experimenting in other areas of business using the newly injected capital.
-This included establishing a food company in partnership with two other firms with a product line featuring instant rice (similar to instant noodles), and a vacuum cleaner called Chiritory.
-All these ventures eventually failed, except toymaking, based on some earlier experience from selling playing cards.
-In 1964, while Japan was experiencing an economic boom due to the Tokyo Olympics, the playing card business reached saturation.
-Japanese households stopped buying playing cards, and the price of Nintendo stock fell from 900 yen to 60 yen.
+In 1963, Yamauchi shortened the company's name from "Nintendo Playing Card Co., Ltd." to "Nintendo."
+Following this name change, Nintendo started to begin experimenting in other areas of business using the newly injected capital.
+This included establishing a food company in partnership with two other firms, with a product line featuring instant rice (similar to instant noodles), and a vacuum cleaner called Chiritory.